IkarosKappler/plotboilerplate/README.md

 ## Todos
+ * Include Touchy.js as a package dependency.
+ * Include FileSaver.js as a package dependency.
+ * Measure the canvas' border when applying fitToParent!
+Currently a 1px border is expected.
+ * Add config item for deactivating mouse wheel zoom.
  * The BezierPath uses a _scalePoint helper function.
 Replace this by Vertex.scale().
  * Make strokes configurable (color, width, style).
  * Make Bézier Curves dividable (by double click?).